Abraham-Dagnew/Weather-app/README.md

 # Weather App

 ## Overview
-This is a Python-based desktop application built using the **PyQt5** library.
+This is a Python-based desktop app built using the **PyQt5** library.
 The app allows users to retrieve and display current weather data by interacting with the **Weather APi**.
 Just enter the name of a city, and the app fetches and displays real-time weather information in an intuitive and easy-to-use interface.

 ---